We Need to Talk About Kevin

-We Need to Talk About Kevin is a 2003 novel by Lionel Shriver, first published by Serpent's Tail, about a fictional school massacre.
+We Need to Talk About Kevin is a 2003 novel by Lionel Shriver, first published by Counterpoint, about a fictional school massacre.
 It is written from the first person perspective of the teenage killer's mother, Eva Khatchadourian, and documents her attempt to come to terms with her emotionally detached son Kevin and the murders he committed, as told in a series of letters from Eva to her husband.

-The novel, Shriver's seventh, won the 2005 Orange Prize (now the Women's Prize For Fiction.)
+The novel, Shriver's seventh, won the 2005 Orange Prize (now the Women's Prize For Fiction).
 In 2011 the novel was adapted into a film.

 Background

 Shriver describes writing the novel at a low point in her career.
 Her previous book had been rejected, she presented her new manuscript just after the September 11 attacks, and she believed that in such a political climate "something as paltry as a difficult boy and his ambiguous relationship with his mother" would be "irrelevant and, more dangerously, dated".